Display to header level

 (1) Identify native trees and release them from competition with invasive plants by cutting or wick application of herbicide.
 Native trees can usually outcompete invasive shrubs, but not invasive vines and trees.

 (2) If necessary, augment natural tree regeneration by planting native tree seedlings.
 This will require a spacing of between 10 feet × 10 feet and 20 feet × 20 feet.
-See the Tree Selection and Planting chapter for more information.
+See Tree Selection and Planting for more information.

 (4) After planting, reduce plant competition, either through selective herbicide application to kill vegetation, particularly sod-forming grasses, around the base of each tree once or twice annually and/or by mowing at least four times during the growing season, until the tree canopy exceeds 60% cover.